 Energy density refers to the total amount of electrical energy stored in a battery divided by the battery's weight and volume, as measured in watt-hours per kilogram and watt-hours per liter, respectively.
 Higher energy density translates into longer operating times for a battery of a given weight or volume and, therefore, fewer replacement batteries.
 Discharge profile refers to the profile of the voltage of the battery during discharge.
 A flat discharge profile results in a more stable voltage during discharge of the battery.
 High temperatures generally reduce the storage life of batteries, and low temperatures reduce the battery's ability to operate efficiently.
-The inherent electrochemical properties of lithium batteries result in improved low temperature storage.
+The inherent electrochemical properties of lithium batteries result in improved low temperature performance and an ability to withstand relatively high temperature storage.